 Measure the 4-node VMware vSAN hyperconverged cluster scalability using vSAN datastore comprised out of 8 Intel SSD DC P370 drives.
 For this goal, we’ll keep increasing the vSAN datastore load by increasing the VMs number till we reach the saturation point where performance growth stops or till we hit the 12 VMs limit.

-LEARN MORE “VMware vSAN is great…in fucking things up!
+LEARN MORE “VMware vSAN is great… in messing things up!
 Re-investigating VMware vSAN 4-node cluster performance”

 Nutanix CE (v.2018.01.31) four-node all-flash hyperconverged cluster.